fabianvf/catasb/local/mac/README.md

   * Install Ansible Service Broker on Origin

 ### Pre-Reqs
+  * We can NOT work with latest Docker for Mac.
   * Older version of Docker for Mac needs to be installed
       * https://download.docker.com/mac/stable/1.12.6.14937/Docker.dmg
       * Info on issues seen: